Magus (Marvel Comics): Techno, Inc

-Later the All-New X-Factor, a privately owned and operated super-team handpicked by Serval Industries' CEO Harrison Snow, while investigating a high tech organization rival to Serval Industries, unexpectedly discover that Magus was once again on Earth and heading up the corporation.
-Not only that, but Magus' previously estranged son, Warlock, was now on his side.
-With the help of Doug Ramsey, they confronted Magus, who reveals that after the fight with his son where he ends being infected with a virus, he tried to reboot and rid himself from the virus when he reached his planet, however the virus broke free and infected all the technarchy and laid waste over the planet with only a handful of technarchs having survived.
-On the verge of extinction Magus decided to make amends with his son, setting aside the race's genetic disposition of father killing son so that they could live in harmony.
-Presented with the fact that Magus only is merely running his own corporation, the All-New X-Factor was forced to leave.
+The All-New X-Factor, a private super-team handpicked by Harrison Snow, discover that Magus is alive and has become the head of a rival corporation, with Warlock by his side.
+With the help of Cypher, X-Factor confronts Magus.
+Magus reveals that, following his fight with Warlock, he was infected with a virus that devastated the Technarchy.
+Magus decides to make amends with his son, setting aside the race's genetic disposition of father killing son so that they can live in harmony.

+In the series Legion of X, Magus is revealed to have been killed by Nimrod.
+Blindfold learns of Magus's death after encountering a psychic imprint of him in the astral plane and relays this information to Legion, who informs Warlock and Cypher.

 Powers and abilities

-The Magus is a techno-organic entity, a creature composed entirely of living circuitry.
+Magus is a techno-organic entity, a creature composed entirely of living circuitry.
 Like all others of his kind, his powers include shapeshifting, super strength, starflight, the ability to mimic and interface with any technological artifact, and the ability to transform any organic life-form into a techno-organic being like himself via the infectious Transmode Virus.
 Though able to draw energy from a variety of ambient and artificial sources, transforming living beings and draining them of their life energy seems to be his preferred means of sustenance.
 His size and strength are limited only by the amount of power he can acquire and store.
-At full power he has been shown as capable of eclipsing a star and tear it apart through strength alone.
-However, he has proved vulnerable to relatively mundane attacks when close to human size.

-The Magus is extraordinarily violent, brutal, and arrogant.
-His species is incapable of love, compassion, or mercy.
-Entirely male, they reproduce by mechanical means, after which it is customary for father and son to fight to the death.

-The Magus has also demonstrated a high level of intelligence and cunning.
-As proven by his ability to enter Limbo under his own power, Magus also possesses the ability of interdimensional transportation.
+Magus has also demonstrated a high level of intelligence and cunning.
+Magus also possesses the ability of interdimensional transportation, allowing him to enter Limbo under his own power.

 Other versions

-An alternate universe variant of Magus from Earth-928 appears in 2099: World of Tomorrow.
+An alternate universe version of Magus from Earth-928 appears in 2099: World of Tomorrow.